Dropsource/monarch_site/docs/troubleshooting.md

 ## Reporting issues or asking questions

-If you run into a bug or have any questions, please create a [new issue](https://github.com/Dropsource/monarch/issues) in out GitHub repo.
+If you run into a bug or have any questions, please create a [new issue](https://github.com/Dropsource/monarch/issues) in our GitHub repo.

 To get more detail information about your issue, you could run monarch in verbose mode: